Louan-M/nyc-crashes/README.md

 ## How ?

-Cleaning and preprocessing mainly by using python libraries pandas, numpy and requests in a Jupyter notebook, and then saving the cleaned dataset into a csv file.

 ### Approach used
 1) Drop the columns that have too much NaN values
 2) Fill in the missing Zip code and borough.
 These data were considered particularly relevant for the ML model.
 A use of an API (geocode ArcGIS) was necessary for this task.